hilmanski/onebitedev-hugo-old/content/posts/get-uuid-from-a-link-string-in-python.md

 ---
 title: "Get uuid from a link string in python"
 description: "Learn how to get UUID from a string link on a python programming language.
-This could be useful for example when you are working with Notion site then need to grab the id "
+This could be useful for example when you are working with Notion site then need to grab the id"
 date: 2022-05-30T23:53:00.000Z
 topic: [python]
 series: [""]